Time/Date functions

 maketime(hour, minute, second)

 Description: Returns a value of the time type based on the given hour, minute, and second.
-The value of the time type in GaussDB(DWS) ranges from 00:00:00 to 24:00:00.
-Therefore, this function is not available when the value of hour is greater than 24 or less than 0.
+The value of the time type in GaussDB(DWS) ranges from 00:00:00 to 24:00:00, so this function is not applicable if the hour value exceeds 24 or is less than 0.

 Return type: time